 If the glomerulus — the part of the kidney that filters waste — is damaged or otherwise not working efficiently, a person may have high levels of creatinine in the blood but low levels in the urine.
 This indicates that the kidneys are not functioning optimally.

-- some infections, such as hepatitis B and C, HIV, and syphilis
+- some infections, such as hepatitis B, hepatitis C, HIV, and syphilis

 - systemic lupus erythematosus, which is sometimes called SLE or just “lupus”